syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Paste options in prompt dialog

-When [Prompt] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_Prompt) is set to true, pasting the content in the editor opens a dialogue box with three options as radio buttons: keep, clean, and plain text.
+When [Prompt] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_Prompt) is set to true, pasting the content in the editor opens a dialog box with three options as radio buttons: keep, clean, and plain text.

 1. **Keep**: To keep the same format with copied content.
 2. **Clean**: Radio button to clear all the style formats with copied content.